Planning and Zoning in New Brighton

 Sign permits are also required for construction of new signs and sometimes the modification of existing signs.
 Some temporary signs also require a permit.
 Please ensure the appropriate permit below is complete prior to use of either a permanent or temporary sign.
 Any questions or concerns related to signs should be directed to the Community Development Department.

 New Brighton 2040 Comprehensive Plan

-The City of New Brighton has started the process of updating the City’s Comprehensive Plan, New Brighton 2040, a long range plan that will help define and guide future growth and development of the community.
+In January of 2017, the City of New Brighton started the process of updating the City’s Comprehensive Plan, New Brighton 2040, a long range plan that will help define and guide future growth and development of the community.
 The Plan was last updated in 2008.
 Learn More>

 The Information you Need